EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 9. Press Cmd+Shift+G or select from menu Go -> Go to Folder and type ~/.bytecoin and press Enter
 10. Delete blocks.bin and blockindexes.bin if they are present, leave this folder open for step 11
 11. Move the downloaded blocks.bin and blockindexes.bin to directory ~/.bytecoin folder that you left open.
+12. Relaunch the app and you should see it importing with the blockchain faster, then if you had not moved the blocks.bin and blockindexes.bin into the ~/.bytecoin directory

 LINUX:
 1. Follow step 1 of MAC OS X instructions